caiks/Alignment/README.md

 The `Alignment` module requires the [Haskell platform](https://www.haskell.org/downloads#platform) to be installed.

-For example in Ubuntu,
+Once done, two modules should be installed, `old-locale` and `random`.
+For example, using `stack`,
 ```
-sudo apt-get update
+stack install old-locale
-sudo apt-get install haskell-platform
+stack install random
 ```
-Then download the zip file or use git to get the repository -
+Then download the zip file or use git to get the repository.
+For example, in Ubuntu -
 ```
 cd
 git clone https://github.com/caiks/Alignment.git